eclipse-velocitas/vehicle-app-python-sdk/README.md

 ## Documentation

-* [Runtime Services (local execution)](https://eclipse-velocitas.github.io/velocitas-docs/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally/): Using runtime services (like _Vehicle Data Broker_ or _Vehicle Services_) in the development environment.
-* [Runtime Services (Kubernetes execution)](https://eclipse-velocitas.github.io/velocitas-docs/docs/tutorials/vehicle-app-runtime/run_runtime_services_kubernetes/): Using runtime services (like _Vehicle Data Broker_ or _Vehicle Services_) in Kubernetes (K3D) environment.
-* [Velocitas Development Model](https://eclipse-velocitas.github.io/velocitas-docs/docs/concepts/development_model/): Creating Vehicle App and Vehicle Models with the Python SDK
+* [Velocitas Development Model](https://websites.eclipseprojects.io/velocitas/docs/about/development_model/): Learn more about the Velocitas programming model and the SDK
-* [Integration Tests](https://eclipse-velocitas.github.io/velocitas-docs/docs/tutorials/integration_tests/): Running and developing integration tests
+* [Velocitas Tutorials](https://websites.eclipseprojects.io/velocitas/docs/tutorials/): Learn how to get started, including setting up the development environment, creating a Vehicle Model as well as developing and deploying a Vehicle App.

 ## Python Vehicle App SDK Examples